cloud-native-skunkworks/gitops-kubernetes-bootstrap/README.md

 When looking at the wider business context, we see how the applications in this repository can feed more broadly back into the business.

+### bootstrap

+This folder contains application templates.
+You can either add a helm chart or git repository as the source.
+You can copy an existing application or import some you've written before for argocd.

+#### bootstrap-resources

+This folder contains the resources that are used by the bootstrap application.
+Such things might be application specific resources like network policies, ingress settings or service accounts.
+The idea is that this folder is continuously and automatically synced with the cluster. **It helps to get around the problem of having to make a another gitOps repo just for settings of an app.**

 <img src="images/4.png" width="1000px;">